Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Is that one of those?

-Here's what I ask the young guys when we interview them, be it in person or on Zooms.
+So here's what I ask the young guys when we interview them, be it in person or on Zooms.

-So, when you guys chose Navy and Army, did Army choose you or did you choose Army?
+So when you guys chose Navy and Army, did Army choose you or did you choose Army?

-Because being from a small town in North Carolina, it wasn't on my radar initially, but the coaching staff, head coach at the time, Todd Berry, came down, sat in my living room talking to my parents and kind of highlighted what the opportunity of going to West Point would have been, just not on the football field,
+Well, for me, Army chose me because being from small town, North Carolina, wasn't on my radar initially, but coaching staff, head coach at the time, Todd Berry, came down, sat in my living room talking to my parents and kind of highlighted what the opportunity of going to West Point, what it could be, just not only football field, but off the field as an Army officer, as a graduate, what it provides.

-Once I got one on my visit and saw the team, saw the camaraderie and what they, as a team, what they did, I was sold.
+And, you know, once I got one on my visit and saw the team, saw the camaraderie and what they, as a team, what they did, I was sold.

-I think I committed on that visit that day.
+Like, I think I committed on that visit that day.

 It must have been summertime.